 How Concrete Relative Humidity Readings Can Save Your Business Money

-Most major floor covering and adhesive manufacturers in North America and Europe provide concrete relative humidity specifications in their installation guidelines.
-Meeting those specifications by accurately measuring the relative humidity of your floor slab is key to avoiding costly warranty or flooring failure expenses.
+Most major floor covering and adhesive manufacturers in North America and Europe provide concrete relative humidity (RH) specifications in their installation guidelines.
+Meeting those specifications by accurately measuring the RH of your floor slab is key to avoiding costly warranty or flooring failure expenses.

 But surface testing and “moisture” meters are simply inadequate for reflecting an accurate picture of the drying condition of a concrete slab.
 “Moisture” meters should never be used to make the final determination as to whether or not a concrete slab is dry enough for a flooring installation.
 Why?
 “Moisture” meters only measure the top “drier” portion of a concrete slab.